stephaniejtio/MAF900_new/Readme File/README.md

 #Replication Logic
 We follow the 1973 Paper: 1.
 Collecting data, filtering data.
 2. Use Period 1(1926-1938) to mock the results of Table 2 first, and then create function to generate Table 2 by updating each year.
 3. Integrating all table 2 betas and std_residuals results to one data frame to run the regression of table 3.
 4. Generating table 4.

+Note: Based on the requirement of this project, Dr Saikat requests the students to collect the data until Dec 2023.
+After checking the rules of the three periods formation (Portfolio formation, Initial Estimation, Testing Period) and data appropriateness, we find it more appropriate to use December 2022 as the end date, which makes the report clearer and more understandable.

 #Members Responsibility
 In the file named a3_code.R, we specify each member's input, e.g., start by xxx, finish by xxx, improved by xxx.